The-AVR/AVR-2022/content/en/diving-deeper/glossary/_index.md

 tasks and communicates with the Flight Controller.
 This is where your custom software will be run to complete the challenges for the competiton.

-## Vertical Robotics Competition (AVR)
+## Advanced Vertical Robotics (AVR)

-The Vertical Robotics Competition is a robotics competition put on by Bell Flight to challenge high school students to develop STEM skills outside of the classroom and work together to solve engineering challenges in a fun robotics competition in the vertical dimension.
+The Advanced Vertical Robotics competition is a robotics competition put on by Bell Flight to challenge high school students to develop STEM skills outside of the classroom and work together to solve engineering challenges in a fun robotics competition in the vertical dimension.